mosip/id-authentication/design/registration/registration-lost-UIN.md

 **Solution**

-1. Get the required configuration to display for the Update UIN screen from the Global Configuration Parameter table.
+1. Get the required configuration to display for the Lost UIN screen from the Global Configuration Parameter table.

 2. Create the controller for the **RegistrtaionEditController** to